Why Underride Crashes Require Immediate Evidence Review

 When a passenger vehicle strikes the side or rear of a semi-trailer, the car's hood and windshield can pass under the trailer body.
-The trailer edge impacts the passenger compartment at roof height, bypassing the vehicle's crash protection systems entirely.
-The result is catastrophic — decapitation, crush injuries, and traumatic brain injury are common.
+Because the trailer edge may reach the passenger compartment at roof height, the investigation should preserve and inspect the trailer, lighting, reflective markings, vehicle damage, and driver movement evidence quickly.

 Three Types of Underride Crashes

 - Side Underride: A passenger vehicle strikes the side of a trailer during a turn or lane change.
-Side underride guards are not federally required, despite their proven effectiveness.
+The investigation should evaluate visibility, turn movement, lane position, lighting, reflective markings, and trailer-condition evidence.

 - Override: A truck drives over a smaller vehicle from behind.
 The passenger vehicle is crushed from above.